 What is neurological physical therapy?
 Who needs neurological physical therapy?
 How is it different from other therapies?
 Learn, understand, and talk more about neurological physical therapy here.

 How is neurological physical therapy for injuries done?

 Treatment and neurological physical therapy (or physical therapy for neurological trauma) for people with stroke or spinal injury, for instance, requires a holistic approach.
-Medications and surgical procedures are known as primary medical treatments in addressing neurological injuries and diseases.
+Medications and surgical procedures are known as primary medical treatments in addressing neurological diseases.
 Counseling and therapies (physical therapy and other types of therapy) may also go hand in hand to provide reliable psychosocial treatment.
 Some may also acquire both physical and occupational neurological physical therapy for faster healing and recovery period.

 Here are some effective counseling and psychotherapy types for patients with neurological problems: